-Thanksgiving is less than a week away and if you are like the majority of the country you still haven’t gone shopping for the holiday!
+Thanksgiving is on November 26th this year and if you are like the majority of the country you still haven’t gone shopping for the holiday!
 Don’t worry we have you covered with all of the common questions and some handy tips as well as a shopping list all conveniently located in one place.

 If you haven’t done so already today is a good day to take a quick inventory of your pantry and see what you already have.
 You might also want to clean out the fridge before you go shopping because we are all well too aquainted with trying to figure out what to do with all of the leftovers.
 This is a great way to get the kids and Husbands to pitch in with the prep.
 Keep a pen and some paper handy so you can be writing your shopping needs down as you go!

 Depending on how many people you are having over will determine the amount of food you need to purchase.
 We have found a great infographic from Good Housekeeping to help you determine this.

 A common questions is: How long does it take to defrost and to cook a Turkey?